VitorNeresBr/user_registration_api/README.md

  The verify_password(plain_password, hashed_password) function will compare the plaintext passwords (plain_password) provided by the user during login with the hashed version (hashed_password) stored in the database.
 It will return True if the passwords match and False if they do not match.

+ # Fifth step: a API com o FastAPI

+ Now we will create the heart of our application that will have all the necessary endpoints to register, read, update and delete users.
+We will also configure authentication using the concepts we established in the previous steps (such as password hashing).

+ First we import all the necessary libraries, such as FastAPI, SQLAlchemy, and our database and auth files that we made in the previous steps.

+ We will use the command line Base.metadata.create_all(bind=engine) to create the tables in the database and we will use app = FastAPI() to start our application in FastAPI.